JHPark25/DiscriminologyDocs/docs/source/frontend.rst

 The `Login page <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/cb9c16a1dd16ed75bd18a8b0172156ea3e80c9c0/frontend/src/pages/login.js#L11>`_ allows a user to log in through AWS cognito.
-If the username, email, and password is not in the AWS Cognito User Pool, an error will be returned.
-The user is redirected to the homepage upon login.
+If the username, email, and password is not in the AWS Cognito User Pool, an error will be returned and displayed on the page.
+The user is redirected to the homepage upon successful login.

 *************
 Policing